LedFx/LedFx/docs/api.rst

 .. rubric:: POST

-Update a display's segments configuration.
+Update a virtual's segments configuration.
 Format is a list of lists in segment order.

 [[id, start, end, invert], ...]